Améliorer la performance commerciale grâce aux compétences en conseil aux entreprises

 The purpose of this study was to examine the impact of consultant skills on sales performance.

 This was more than just a three-day workshop on consulting skills.
 To ensure that the salespeople not only learned consulting skills, but also were provided the support needed to implement the skills, we followed the process represented in the graphic at right.
-The program started with pre-workshop planning, after which participants attended a three-day workshop referred to as Consulting with Clients (CWC).
+The programme started with pre-workshop planning, after which participants attended a three-day workshop referred to as Consulting with Clients (CWC).
 After completing CWC, participants received an action planning guide and then met with their manager to discuss implementation.
 During the next 100 days, the salespeople periodically reviewed their performance with their manager and received coaching on the use of the skills.
 Following that 100-day implementation period, they attended a one-day follow-up session, during which they planned ongoing development activities.

 The participants were divided into three groups.
-One group started the program in September, one in October, and the final group in November.
+One group started the programme in September, one in October, and the final group in November.
 We staggered start dates in order to reduce the potential impact of the business cycle on the results.

 Trained and Control Groups

-To ensure that changes in performance were due to the impact of the training program, we also identified a control group of salespeople who were not trained.
+To ensure that changes in performance were due to the impact of the training programme, we also identified a control group of salespeople who were not trained.
 In total, there were 59 salespeople involved in the study; 27 salespeople received training in the consulting skills and 32 salespeople were in the control group.
 Participants in the control group had levels of experience and performance similar to the trained group participants.

 The Performance Measures